portworx/px-docs/maintain/etcd-consul-recovery.md

 ### Etcd disaster recovery best practices

 * Ensure your etcd cluster that is used for storing Portworx configuration data is snapshotted and backed up periodically.
 Make sure you follow all the etcd recommendations mentioned [here](/maintain/etcd.html)
-* Ensure the snaps are stored in a different location or cloud storage like S3, so they can be retrived from other sites if one of your site is down.
+* Ensure the snaps are stored in a different location or cloud storage like S3, so they can be retrieved from other sites if one of your site is down.
 * Follow this [link](https://coreos.com/etcd/docs/latest/op-guide/recovery.html) to learn more on how to restore etcd cluster from its snapshots.

 ### PX behavior on etcd/consul failure